 The downside of this option is that your hotel room must have an Ethernet port or cable.
 If the hotel room doesn’t have wired Internet access, you will not be able to set up your travel router.

-Casting with Guest Mode
+How to Connect to Chromecast with Guest Mode

 Your guest does not have to connect to your Wi-Fi network, but as the host, your phone or tablet must be connected to the same Wi-Fi network as your Chromecast.